rshetty22166145/TFC-GYM/README.md

 # TFC-GYM

-## A Website for a fictional Toronto Fitness Club Gym.
+## A Website for a fictional Toronto Fitness Club Gym as a Final Project for CSC309.
 Frontend built with React and bootstrap.
 Backend is SQL and Django.

 ## Instructions to Run: